 Slow Cooker Oatmeal for Meal Prep

-steel-cut oats – I love how dense, chewy, creamy and filling steel-cut oats are!
-This recipe is meant to be made with steel cut oats.
+steel-cut oats – This recipe is meant to be made with steel-cut oats because they hold up well for the longer cook time in the slow cooker.
+Rolled or quick oats are not recommended.
 If you want to use rolled or quick oats, try my pumpkin baked oatmeal or pumpkin protein oatmeal instead.

 water and unsweetened almond milk – you can use all water, all almond milk or a mixture of the two for this recipe.
-If you don’t have almond milk, feel free to use your favorite milk instead.
+You can make your own almond milk or use another non-dairy milk if you prefer!

-toppings: extra maple syrup, chopped nuts, nut butter (optional)
+maple syrup, chopped nuts, nut butter – for topping!

 Can I Make Pumpkin Pie Oatmeal in the Instant Pot?